 Please send any questions you might have on the Dissertation Research Program to the SMS Executive Office at SRF@strategicmanagement.net

-The SRF names up to fifteen SRF Dissertation Scholars and provides financial support up to USD 10,000 to each SRF Dissertation Scholar per year.
+The SRF names up to fifteen SRF Dissertation Scholars and provides financial support up to US$10,000 to each SRF Dissertation Scholar per year.
 The grants are intended to support future dissertation research activities that will be incurred during the grant period or until degree completion, whichever occurs first.
-The financial support is provided to cover direct research and data collection expenses (e.g., purchase of data or subscriptions to databases, surveys and respondent incentives, interviews of research subjects and related travel, and travel expenses for the 2018 and 2019 SMS Annual Conferences for participation in SRF Scholar activities (travel expenses are allowed in instances where degree completion occurs before the 2019 Conference)).
-Ineligible expenses include but are not limited to: compensation for the Scholar’s time, purchases of software or equipment, copyediting and other expenses associated with the dissertation document, university overhead, tuition, and other personal expenses, and expenses for conference travel other than the 2018 and 2019 SMS Annual Conferences.
+The financial support is provided to cover direct research and data collection expenses (e.g., purchase of data or subscriptions to databases, surveys and respondent incentives, interviews of research subjects and related travel), and travel expenses for the 2019 and 2020 SMS Annual Conferences for participation in SRF Scholar activities (travel expenses are allowed in instances where degree completion occurs before the 2020 Conference).
+Ineligible expenses include but are not limited to: compensation for the Scholar’s time, purchases of software or equipment, copyediting and other expenses associated with the dissertation document, university overhead, tuition, and other personal expenses, and expenses for conference travel other than the 2019 and 2020 SMS Annual Conferences.

 SRF grant funds are available only for expenses as approved at the time of the proposal’s funding.
 While the SRF recognizes that doctoral students and their dissertation advisors/committees may determine that it is appropriate to change the execution of research during a dissertation, reviewers’ recommendations and SRF decisions are based on research design elements stated in the proposals.
 Similarly, grant funds are available only for approved expenses that remain part of doctoral students’ dissertation work; SRF dissertation grant funds are not available for post-dissertation research agendas.
 Determination of eligible and ineligible expenses rests with the SRF.
-While receiving funding, the Scholar cannot be employed full-time until the end of the grant period or degree completion, whichever occurs first.
+While receiving funding, the Scholar cannot be employed full-time until the end of the grant period or degree completion, whichever occurs first (students whose program requires Ph.D. students to be full-time employees of the University should contact the SMS office using the email listed at the end of the call).

 When a proposal is accepted for funding, the SRF will prepare a written agreement that details the responsibilities of both the Scholar and the SRF.
 For most expenses, funds are disbursed on a reimbursement basis.
 In some cases, an expense may be paid directly by the SMS Executive Office.